ZOO-Project/charts/zoo-project-dru/README.md

 global.postgresql.auth.existingSecret: postgresql-secret
 ````

-If an environment variable for PostgreSQKis available from the ZOO-Kernel or ZOO-FPM pods, it means that the database setting will use these variables rather than the one defined in the `main.cfg` available from the configmap.
+If an environment variable for PostgreSQL is available from the ZOO-Kernel or ZOO-FPM pods, it means that the database setting will use these variables rather than the one defined in the `main.cfg` available from the configmap.

 ### Dependencies